BSDStammtisch/bsdstammtisch.at/posts/bsdstammtisch-0x0d-2019-05-15.md

 .. type: text

-## Next meeting 🗓
+## No meeting 🗓
 Wednesday, 2019-05-15 19:00 (CEST)

 ## Location 🗺
-To be announced.
+Sorry, we don't have a location to meet, so we have to cancel today's meeting.

 ## Attendance 🎟